jayz3314/Delistious/README.md

 ## Prerequisites
 A Google Firebase account, with Email/Password authentication set up, and a firestore database with collections named: **posts** and **users**.
-Your Firestore rules should look like in the file rules.txt.
+Your Firestore rules should look like in the file firebase-rules.

 ## Disclaimer
 We are still in beta edition, and there may be bugs, so make sure to report them in our issues page.